 The staff members in the ESF University Police Department are highly trained professionals whose job is to protect and serve the campus community.
-Officers will be seen walking through campus buildings, checking on students working late in classrooms, labs, or studios, and stopping in at campus events.
+You'll see officers walking through campus buildings, checking on students working late in classrooms, labs, or studios, and stopping in at campus events.
 Feel free to call them for help and information.

-Emergency Numbers

-The ESF University Police non-emergency number is 315-470-6667.
+Emergency Numbers: The ESF University Police non-emergency number is 315-470-6667.
 The emergency number is 315-470-6666.
 The office is located in 19 Bray Hall.
 The office is staffed 24 hours a day.
 SU's Department of Public Safety can be reached at 315-443-2224.
 They are located in the basement of Sims Hall.
-It is recommended that these numbers be saved in a phone in a way that they can be quickly retrieved in times of duress.
+Save these numbers in your phone in a way that they can be quickly retrieved in times of duress.

 ESF University Police operates an escort service within campus property every day.
 Call ESF University Police at 315-470-6667 to request an on-campus escort.
 Syracuse University Department of Public Safety operates an escort service during the late evening hours of the academic year.
-Students may call the SU Department of Public Safety at 315-443-SAFE (7233) or toll-free at 1-855-443-7233, to give them a location and destination, and wait for the escort to arrive.
+Call the SU Department of Public Safety at 315-443-SAFE (7233) or toll-free at 1-855-443-7233, give them your location and where you would like to be escorted to, and wait for your escort to meet you.